Application guidelines – Support for Organizations

 Evaluation criteria

-All projects will be assessed based on the following criteria:
+Your application will be evaluated based on the following criteria:

 • added value from previous projects or activities; or

-• demonstrated capacity of the organization to undertake the project; and
+• The capacity of the organization to undertake the project is clearly demonstrated.

 Marketing projects will also be assessed based on their ability to demonstrate strategic use of digital technologies for the promotion of books (website, social media, etc.).